 Ensure Privacy Compliance and Monitor and Respond to Suspicious Behaviour

-The SafeShare solution includes a reporting capability to provide a history of access to secured employee data.
-This history easily integrates with existing reporting and monitoring solutions and allows organisations to not only monitor for suspicious behaviour, but also prove they have taken appropriate steps to maintain privacy of sensitive employee data.
+SafeShare includes a reporting capability to provide a history of access to secured employee data.
+This history easily integrates with existing reporting and monitoring solutions and allows organizations to not only monitor for suspicious behaviour, but also prove they have taken appropriate steps to maintain privacy of sensitive employee data.
 Both capabilities are critical to privacy compliance.

 Maintaining a record of access to sensitive data also helps in less obvious ways.
 It is generally accepted that persistent (not necessarily sophisticated) attackers will eventually compromise an environment.
 However, with proper data security controls in place a security incident does not necessarily mean that there has been a breach of sensitive employee data.